chris86tian/usefy/README.md

 - **Authentication:** Simplified user authentication and management are handled with **Clerk**.
 - **Payment:** Integrated with **Stripe** for handling payments, allowing users to buy and enroll in courses.

-This VLE application is designed to be easily scalable and maintainable, using **AWS services** (Lambda, DynamoDB, S3, CloudFront) to deliver a secure and high-performance experience.
+This VLE application is designed to be easily scalable and maintainable, using **AWS services** (Lambda, ECR, DynamoDB, S3, CloudFront) to deliver a secure and high-performance experience.

 ---